Sparse coding with learnable dictionaries

 Adaptive dictionaries for sparse coding.
 How is this different from matrix factorisation, you ask?
 It is not.
 AFAICT these are emphases of the same thing.

-For a walk through of one version of this, see Theano example of dictionary learning by Daniel LaCombe, who bases his version on (Ngiam et al. 2011; Hyvärinen, Hurri, and Hoyer 2009; Hahn et al. 2015).
+For a walkthrough of one version of this, see Theano example of dictionary learning by Daniel LaCombe, who bases his version on (Ngiam et al. 2011; Hyvärinen, Hurri, and Hoyer 2009; Hahn et al. 2015).

-See (Mairal, Bach, and Ponce 2014) for some a summary of methods to 2009 in basis learning.
+See (Mairal, Bach, and Ponce 2014) for a summary of methods to 2009 in basis learning.

 Question: how do you do adaptive sparse coding in a big data / offline setting?